ServicesCurrent InventoryTerms & ConditionsEventsContact

 Feel free to make serious offers!

-Signed " C B " Christian Beck III, Connersville, Indiana ca 1835
+PRICE REDUCED Signed " C B " Christian Beck III, Connersville, Indiana ca 1835

 Christian Beck III, who trained in John Bonewitz' shop, worked in many places throughout his life.
 He moved from Martinsburg, (now) WV to Connersville, Indiana in 1831.
 His son Christian was a gunsmith there as well and Christian III may have worked with him.
 The rifles bares similarity in architecture to ones he made in Williamsport and Martinsburg in the late 1820's.
 There can be little doubt that Christian signed this rifle as the script is exactly the same as the script on his rifles of the late 1820's.